 Directors are elected annually and the Board of Directors of the Corporation (the "Board") has determined that the number of directors to be elected is 14.
-Unless authority to vote is withheld, the shares represented by the proxies hereby solicited will be voted by the persons named therein FOR the election of each of the nominees whose names are set forth below.
-Of the 14 nominees, all are presently members of the Board and the dates on which they were first elected or appointed are indicated below.
+Unless authority to vote is withheld, the shares represented by the proxies hereby solicited will be voted by the management representatives therein FOR the election of each of the nominees whose names are set forth below.
+All 14 nominees are currently members of the Board and the dates on which they were first elected or appointed are indicated below.
 Management does not contemplate that any nominee will be unable or unwilling to serve as a director, but if that should occur for any reason prior to the Meeting, the persons named in the enclosed form of proxy reserve the right to vote FOR another nominee in their discretion, unless the shareholder has specified in the accompanying form of proxy that such shareholder's shares are to be withheld from voting on the election of a director.